-"Hence, since not destructive but constructive criticism is the purpose of the Department, we have earnestly endeavored, by pointing out the defects of the old system, to show how the same may be remedied, and how the system may be made more trustworthy.
+"Hence. since not destructive but constructive criticism is the purpose of the Department, we have earnestly endeavored, by pointing out the defects of the old system, to show how the same may be remedied, and how the system may be made more trustworthy.
 The final paragraphs of this book state our conclusions, gained from the results of our investigations.

-"It is our hope that this booklet will be a source not only Lay description of the descripti of interest to you, but of active benefit in these times when the fate of nations is more than ever dependent upon effective means of secret
+"It is our hope that this booklet will be a source not only of interest to you, but of active benefit in these times when the fate than e than e the server the server the server his server the server his serv of nations is more than ever dependent upon effective means of secret out son happ pan-